International Beer Day

 In Bavaria, 2018 was a godo year for breweries thanks to the hot summer: 24,5 million hectoliters of beer were drowned in the Free State last year.

 "Bavarian beer" is protected at the DPMA as a geographical indication of origin (312012000102.4) and can therefore be marketed as a regional speciality, similar to Parma ham or champagne.

 Who can take the most?

-Despite lower thirst, Germans still drink more beer than the rest of the world, about 104 litres per capita per year.
-Only the Czechs can do more: with an average of 143 litres of beer, they are almost 40 litres ahead of the Germans and thus alone at the top worldwide.
+Despite lower thirst, Germans still drink more beer than the rest of the world, about 94,2 litres per capita in 2018.
+Only the Czechs can do more: with an average of 143 litres of beer, they were ahead by far in 2017 and thus alone at the top worldwide.

-In 2017, 1,492 breweries in Germany produced around 85 million hectoliters of beer.
-According to Destatis, 642 breweries, or 43% of them, were located in Bavaria, where, with around 24 million hectolitres, the largest proportion of beer was brewed in a state comparison.
+In 2018, 1,539 breweries were active.
+According to Destatis, 654 breweries, or 42% of them, were located in Bavaria.
 The smallest breweries with annual production of less than 1,000 hectolitres are developing particularly dynamically.
 In 2017, the 824 small and smallest breweries accounted for more than half of all breweries in Germany; their number alone has increased by 85 compared to 2016.